 It comes on as a reminder that you have turned off the vehicle stability assist (VSA) system.

-This indicator normally comes on for a few seconds when you turn the ignition switch to the ON (II) position, and when the ignition switch is turned to the START (III) position.
-For more information, see page 469.
+This indicator normally comes on for a few seconds when you turn the ignition switch to the ON (II) position.
+For more information, see page 467.

 Turn Signal and Hazard Warning Indicators